Dechrissen/pokemon-rulesets/ruleset-1.md

 - Lava Cookie woman in Hoenn
 - etc.

-### What counts as an area?
+### Areas
 - routes
-- caves (the whole cave, not individual floors)
+- caves (the whole cave is the area, not individual floors)
-- buildings, like Pokémon Mansion
+- buildings, like Pokémon Mansion (the whole building is the area, not individual floors)

-### What counts as a gym?
-- gyms
-- Karate Dojo, like in Saffron City

 ### Questions that might come up

-Can I purchase Pokémon, like from the Mt.
+1. Can I purchase Pokémon, like from the Mt.
 Moon Pokémon Center guy or the Game Corner?
 > Yes.

-Can I use items anywhere, in battle and in the field?
+2. Can I use items anywhere, in battle and in the field?
 > Yes.

-Can I use Pokémon Centers?
+3. Can I use Pokémon Centers?
 > Yes.

+### Randomizer settings
+- 'Full HM Compatibility' to ensure any Pokémon may be used as an HM slave
+- Randomize starters
+- Randomize wild Pokémon (no legendaries)
+- Randomize trainer Pokémon (no legendaries)
+- Randomize static Pokémon
+- Randomize field items
+- Randomize helds items for wild Pokémon
+- Randomize PC Potion
+- Give trainers 'Better Movesets'
+- Give Boss trainers 'sensible' held items on their highest level Pokémon

 ### Randomizer settings string
 321AQgEAQIBAAQABwAEAAKjBhsEFAEAFABACQABmgAAAAAABRi4MgQyAQAICTIGBAAyMQIYEEZpcmUgUmVkIChVKSAxLjFITGpX48M4ig==